annnhuang/website/content/_index.md

 ---
 # bio

-just an ordinary potato living in the land of potatoes striving for some extraordinary experiences 🇩🇪
+just an ordinary potato living in the land of potatoes striving for some extraordinary experiences 🇩🇪 ocassionally using my brain to study brains